 4.29 The most significant source of carbon emissions and air pollution in the District is from transport with much of this associated with major roads including the M3, M27, A34, A31 and A303.
 Winchester Town Centre also experiences high levels of traffic congestion and an AQMA has been declared.
-Two further AQMAs lie to the south of the District (both within Eastleigh Borough) along the M3 into Eastleigh and along the A334 at the village of Botley.
+Three further AQMAs lie to the south of the District (all within Eastleigh Borough).
+Two AQMAs which overlap each along the M3 into Eastleigh and cover part of the A335 which crosses the motorway an additional AQMA located along the A334 at the village of Botley.
 Winchester Town provides access to frequent bus services to Southampton, Harestock and Kings Worthy amongst other locations, although traffic congestion affects the reliability of these services at times.
-The town also benefits from a higher number of bus stops than other settlements in the District as well as four park and ride sites which allow for connections to the town centre and railway station.
+The town also benefits from a higher number of bus stops than other settlements in the District as well as four park and ride sites, which allow for connections to the town centre and railway station.
 From Winchester Town there are direct train connections to London Waterloo, Southampton, Portsmouth, Bournemouth, Weymouth, Micheldever, Shawford and Botley.
-Additional railway stations are located in Botley, Micheldever Station and Shawford, as well as close to the District edge at Eastleigh, Hedge End, Portchester, and Swanwick.
+Additional railway stations are located in Micheldever Station and Shawford, as well as close to the District edge at Eastleigh, Hedge End, Portchester, and Swanwick.

 4.30 In terms of commuting patterns Winchester District has a strong relationship with Eastleigh, Southampton and Portsmouth to the south (with most commuting trips out of the District by car or by van occurring towards these local authority areas) as well as by rail to London.
 Data is available for the mean CO2 emissions per commuter for the District at the Middle layer Super Output Area (MSOA) level (see Figure D.2 in Appendix D).
-This shows that areas that fall within the east of National Park in the District and areas to the north and south of the National Park have relatively high levels of CO2 emissions per commuter.
+This shows that areas that fall within the east of the District, within the National Park, and areas to the north and south of the National Park have relatively high levels of CO2 emissions per commuter.
 This includes the area around New Alresford.
 The highest levels of emissions per capita from commuting are in the north of the District including South Wonston, Wonston, Sutton Scotney, Micheldever and Micheldever Station.
 The areas of the District which perform most favourably in terms of mean CO2 emissions per capita include parts of Winchester Town.
-The south east of the District towards Havant District within the South Hampshire Urban Area is shown to have relatively low mean CO2 emissions per capita, similar to the MSOA covering the eastern parts of Winchester Town, but not as low as the south western corner of Winchester Town (MSOA Winchester 008 - Winchester Stanmore) that displays the lowest emissions in the District.
+The south-east of the District towards Havant District within the South Hampshire

+Urban Area is shown to have relatively low mean CO2 emissions per capita, similar to the MSOA covering the eastern parts of Winchester Town, but not as low as the south-western corner of Winchester Town (MSOA Winchester 008 - Winchester Stanmore) that displays the lowest emissions in the District.